cameronspeir/NOAA-Foreign-Fishery-Trade-Data-API/README.md

 I want to thank Sofia Reardon for explaining the basics of the query syntax to me.

-As of this writing (8/18/2020), I have only included examples using R; specifically, using the httr and jsonlite packages.
-Eventually, I would also like to figure out how to access the data set using Stata.
-If you have ideas on how to do this, please share with me and your colleagues!
+This repo now includes examples using both R and Stata.
+The R examples use the httr and jsonlite packages.
+The Stata examples are written by Min-Yang Lee at the Northwest Fisheries Science Center.
+These .do files are in the "Stata" subfolder and use the insheetjson and libjson packages, which you will need to install from the Boston College Statistical Software Components (SSC) archive.
+If you have ideas on how to better interact with the fishery trade data, please share with me and your colleagues!

 Cameron Speir